Contents

 distributed systems.

-A very complete model of the real time system is used.
-It is an
+- A very complete model of the real time system is used.
+It

-event-driven model which separates the system into several
+is an event-driven model which separates the system into

 messages sent through the networks

-being exchanged among the steps to specify the execution
+transmissions, events being exchanged among the steps to

 designed using UML/MARTE or similar design tools.

-eases building a full model through the composition of
+model eases building a full model through the composition

 techniques.

-Different scheduling techniques are supported, such as fixed
+- Different scheduling techniques are supported, such as

 - Interrupt service routines